Joseph Lister: Death

 Lord Lister died on 10 February 1912 at his country home at the age of 84.
-The first part of Lister's funeral was a large public service held at Westminster Abbey, which took place at 1.30 pm on 16 February 1912.
+The first part of Lister's funeral was a large public service held at Westminster Abbey, which took place at 1.30 p.m. on 16 February 1912.
 His body was moved from his house and taken to the Chapel of St. Faith and a wreath of orchids and lilies was placed by the German ambassador Count Paul Wolff Metternich on behalf of the German Emperor Wilhelm II.
 Before the start of the service, Frederick Bridge played the music of Henry Purcell, the funeral march by Chopin and Beethoven's Tres Aequili.
-The body was then placed on a high catafalque, where his Order of Merit, Prussian Pour le Mérite and Grand Cross of the Order of the Dannebrog were placed.
-It was then borne by several pallbearers including John William Strutt, Archibald Primrose, Rupert Guinness, Archibald Geikie, Donald MacAlister, Watson Cheyne, Godlee and Francis Mitchell Caird where the catafalque was conveyed to Hampstead Cemetery in London, reaching it at 4pm.
+The body was then placed on a high catafalque, where his Order of Merit, Prussian Pour le Mérite, and Grand Cross of the Order of the Dannebrog were placed.
+It was then borne by several pallbearers including John William Strutt, Archibald Primrose, Rupert Guinness, Archibald Geikie, Donald MacAlister, Watson Cheyne, Godlee, and Francis Mitchell Caird to a hearse, which conveyed the catafalque to Hampstead Cemetery in London, reaching it at 4 p.m.
 Lister's body was then buried in a plot in the south-east corner of the central chapel, attended by a small group of his family and friends.
 Many tributes from learned societies all over the world were published in The Times on that day.
 A memorial service was held in St Giles' Cathedral in Edinburgh on the same day.
 Glasgow University held a memorial service in Bute Hall on 15 February 1912.

 A marble medallion of Lister was placed in the north transept of Westminster Abbey, which sits alongside four other noted men of science, Darwin, Stokes, Adams, and Watt.